Writing & Printing Aids

 Writing is accomplished by placing a piece of heavy paper in the slate, aligning it correctly and closing the slate.
 The pins in the back of the slate puncture or pinch the paper securely between the two halves of the slate.
 The person writing begins in the upper right, each combination of dots in the cell has to be completed backward.
 The awl is positioned and pressed to form a depression in the paper.
 The writer moves to one of the other dots in the cell or to the next cell as appropriate.
 The Slate is repositioned as needed to continue writing on the paper.
 When completed the writer removes the slate and turns the paper over to read the braille by feeling the dots that were pushed up from the back.

-Magnifiers are not only handy Reading Aids for Persons With Visual Impairments, but they can also be useful for writing.
+Magnifiers are not only handy Reading Aids for Persons With Visual Impairments, but can also be useful for writing.
 Persons with a low or moderate Visual Impairment can read and wright with magnification aids, which might range from a simple Handheld Magnifying Glass, to Hands Free Magnifiers, Electronic Magnifiers and Portable Video Magnifiers.
-There are a variety of different Magnifiers that can be used as Writing Aids available in South Africa from Companies and Organizations such as Edit Microsystems who stock a variety of them, including:
+There are a variety of different types of Magnifiers that can be used as Reading and Writing Aids these assistive devices are available in South Africa from Companies and Organizations such as The South African National Council for the Blind and Edit Microsystems who stock a variety of them, including:

 The A4 Sheet Magnifier: This magnifier has a 2x magnification and is ideal for magnifying books, magazines, paperwork, craft work and needle work.
 The magnifier comes with 2 stands and can be used as a hands free device.
 The stands are adjustable in height and allow viewing from a flat and angled perspective.
 The stands can be removed and the magnifier can be folded for easy storage.
 Dimensions: 280 mm (W) x 210mm (L) x 14 mm (D).
 You can contact Edit Microsytems to find out more or receive a quote.

-Butterfly Digital Magnifier: The 3.5 inch handheld electronic magnifier, the Butterfly, is designed for the people with low vision who are on the go.
+Butterfly Digital Magnifier: The Butterfly Digital Magnifier (pictured right) is a 3.5 inch handheld electronic magnifier which is designed for the people with low vision who are on the go.
 Because of its light weight and compact size, Butterfly can be hung around the neck or kept in the pocket, handbag or even purse.
 The Butterfly is ideal for spot reading, such as from a price label, menu and or signs around you.
 3.5 inch screen; Zoom in/out 1.5X to 15X magnification; Change colour mode (5 modes); Freeze frame/ Capture image.
 You can contact Edit Microsytems to find out more or receive a quote.

-To view more Magnifier products that are available visit our Reading Aids page:
+To view more information on Magnifiers and the products that are available to assist you to read visit our Reading Aids page: Reading Aids for persons with visual impairments.

 Braille Notetakers are personal digital assistants for individuals who are Blind or Visually Impaired.
 Input is through a Perkins-style Braille keyboard or a standard QWERTY keyboard.
 Output is through an adjustable speech synthesizer and some models include refreshable braille displays which can also provide refreshable braille when connected to a computer running popular screen reading programs.
 There are a variety of different types of these products sold in South Africa including those listed below which are sold by Edit Microsystems.
 They include the: